October 1, 2025

 The World of Running and Design

-Last week I signed up for a 6K race as a training exercise.
-I am prepping for a fitness competition in June.
-I had no expectations.
-It was just to see where I was at physically with running.
-I can tell you now as I am writing this edition.
-My legs feel like complete rocks.
+Last week I signed up for a 6K race as training.
+I had no expectations—it was just to see where I was physically.
+My legs feel like rocks now.

-Get out their and explore something new.
+Get out there and explore something new.
 You never know what inspiration you'll take away.

 If you would like Creative Juice sent directly to your inbox every Monday, you can subscribe here.